centreon/centreon-documentation/versioned_docs/version-23.10/administration/postfix.md

     chmod 640 /etc/postfix/sasl_passwd*
     ```

-3. Reload Postfix so that chenges are taken into account:
+3. Reload Postfix so that changes are taken into account:

     ```
     systemctl reload postfix